Pádraig Harrington: PGA Tour

 Harrington started his 2009 season with a tied-fifth finish in the Abu Dhabi Golf Championship on the European Tour.
 He then went through a tough period in his career, missing the cut at the AT&T Pebble Beach National Pro-Am, as well as the Northern Trust Open on the PGA Tour.
 He finished tied-11th at the Arnold Palmer Invitational in what would be one of his better results in the early part of 2009.
 He arrived at the 2009 Masters Tournament hoping to join Ben Hogan and Tiger Woods as the only players to win three consecutive professional majors.
 Harrington started with a 3-under-par first round, but eventually faded over the weekend, finishing tied for 35th place.
 His struggles continued in the succeeding months, as he missed the cut at five of his next six events, including The 3 Irish Open and the U.S. Open.
 It was during this period that he announced that he was working on swing changes with coach Bob Torrance.

 Harrington arrived at The Open Championship at Turnberry hoping to complete a hat-trick of Open wins, a feat that has only been achieved since the 1880s by Peter Thomson.
-He ended up finishing tied for 65th place.
+Harrington finished tied for 65th place.
 At the WGC-Bridgestone Invitational he was involved in a final day head-to-head between himself and World number one Tiger Woods.
 Harrington led by one shot playing the 16th hole, but he racked up a triple-bogey to Woods' birdie and he finished in joint 2nd place.
 The following week Harrington, the defending champion, played the first two rounds with Woods at the PGA Championship.
 He shot a first-round 68, ending one shot behind the leader Woods.
 Rounds of 73 and 69 left him two shots behind Woods.
 He was in contention in the final round, until he made an 8 at the par-3 8th hole.
 He ended in a tie for 10th.
 He finished in the top 10 in all four FedEx Cup playoff events, before further top-10s in Europe and the States before the end of the season.
 He ended the year winless on the European and PGA Tours for the first time since 1999.

 Harrington at the 2014 Open de France.